 Tot.
-N=172: White Male N=111; Female N=28; Minority Male N=29; Unknown Male=4.
-Asian N=31; URM N=4.
+N=173: White Male N=108; Female N=31; Minority Male N=31; Unknown Male=3.
+Asian N=34; URM N=3..

-- 1 Women; Asian plus URM (African American, Hispanic, Native American) - 2 Years since degree & hire; years since degree squared (curvilinear); degree type. - 3 Departments plus multiple appointment indicator (yes/no). - 4 Current rank (assistant or associate vs. full professor); years in current rank.
+- 1 Women; Asian plus URM (African American, Hispanic, Native American) - $2\ \text{Years}$ since degree & hire; years since degree squared (curvilinear); degree type. - 3 Departments plus multiple appointment indicator (yes/no). - 4 Current rank (assistant or associate vs. full professor); years in current rank.

 L&S Social Sciences.
-Figure 9D (below) shows strikingly large negative salary differences for women and minority faculty in the baseline submodels (1 and 2), and then a striking reduction in the size of those negative differences in the key submodel that introduces field (submodel 3).
+Figure 9D (below) shows a large negative salary differences for women and minority faculty in the baseline submodels (1 and 2), and then a marked reduction in the size of those negative differences in the key submodel that introduces field (submodel 3).
 These findings probably reflect the fact that the Department of Economics, compared to other departments in the Division, is both less demographically diverse and more highly compensated.
-For the key submodels (3 and 4), which introduce field and rank variables, negative salary differences for women are -0.8% for both submodels.
-Negative differences for Asian faculty tend to be more volatile in submodel 3 and 4; whereas for URM faculty the negative differences are somewhat more consistent.
-The time-series tables (C4c-d) suggest that negative salary differences for women have decreased somewhat over time; the negative differences for Asian and URM faculty show year-to-year volatility.
+For the key submodels (3 and 4), which introduce field and rank variables, salary differences for women are 0.0% and +0.7%, respectively.
+Over time, salary differences for Asian and URM faculty tend to be volatile in submodel 3 and 4 (C4c-d), whereas negative salary differences for women have decreased somewhat.
 The departments of Sociology and Psychology were both included in a sub-study introducing variables for citation rates in the 2015 Report, subsection 3G, that may be relevant to this discussion.